Dick Carlson

-Richard Warner Carlson (born Richard Boynton; February 10, 1941) is an American journalist, diplomat and lobbyist who was the director of the Voice of America during the last six years of the Cold War.
-At the same time, he led Radio Marti broadcasting to Cuba, and was director of the U.S. Information Agency and the USIA Documentary Film Service.
-Carlson has also been a newspaper and wire service reporter, a magazine writer, a TV and radio correspondent and a documentary filmmaker.
-He is the father of conservative television host Tucker Carlson.
+Richard Warner Carlson (born Richard Anderson; February 10, 1941 – March 24, 2025) was an American journalist, diplomat and lobbyist who was the director of the Voice of America from 1986 to 1991.
+Carlson also was a newspaper and wire service reporter, magazine writer, documentary filmmaker, and television/radio correspondent.
+He was the father of conservative political commentator Tucker Carlson.

 Early life and education

-Carlson was born the son of college student Richard Boynton and Dorothy Anderson, 18 and 15 years old, respectively.
+Richard Anderson was born in Boston on February 10, 1941, the son of college student Richard Boynton and Dorothy Anderson, 18 and 15 years old, respectively.
 He was born with rickets and mildly bent legs, as Anderson had starved herself to keep the pregnancy a secret.
-In 1943, Richard Boynton attempted to persuade Dorothy to accompany him in stealing their baby and get married; when she refused on the grounds that she was a junior in high school and nobody but her parents knew about the baby, he shot and killed himself two blocks from her house.

-Six weeks after he was born, Carlson was given to The Home for Little Wanderers, an orphanage in Boston.
+Shortly after he was born, he was given to The Home for Little Wanderers, an orphanage in Boston.
 The home ran a classified ad about him in the local papers, under the headline: "Home Wanted for Foundling."
 Florence Moberger, a housewife in Malden, was the only person to respond.

-Florence Moberger and her husband Carl had three children but were unable to have more.
-Carl and Florence agreed to foster Carlson until a family wanted to adopt him.
-Carlson lived with the Mobergers for over two years and stated that he developed a deep bond with the family.
-During that time, Carlson claimed many prospective parents came to visit him, including his birth mother, Anderson, posing as her own sister.
+She and her husband Carl had three children but were unable to have more.
+Carl and Florence agreed to foster Richard until a family wanted to adopt him.
+He lived with the Mobergers for over two years and stated that he developed a deep bond with the family.
+During that time, he claimed many prospective parents came to visit him, including his birth mother, posing as her own sister.
+In 1943, Richard Boynton attempted to persuade Dorothy Anderson to accompany him in stealing their baby and get married; when she refused on the grounds that she was a junior in high school and nobody but her parents knew about the baby, he shot and killed himself two blocks from her house.

-In 1943, Carlson was adopted by a wool broker and his wife, the Carlson family.
+That same year, he was adopted by Warner Carlson, a wool broker and his wife, Ruth, and took their surname.
 Carlson's adoptive father died when he was twelve.

 Carlson graduated from the Naval Academy Preparatory School and attended the University of Mississippi through an ROTC program, holding odd jobs in between the breaks.
 He was discharged in 1962 and did not graduate.
 He then moved to Los Angeles.